How file decryption works during downloads

 When and where your backed up files are decrypted varies based on which download method you choose.
 Refer to the table below for details.

 |State of files stored at backup destination||Method of file transmission||How are files transmitted?||Where are files decrypted?|

 |Code42 agent||Encrypted||Internet or direct connection 1||Communication channel secured with 256-bit AES encryption||Your computer|

 1 If you download your files from a local destination, like an external hard drive, then files are not transmitted over a network.
 If you download your files from a cloud destination, like the Code42 cloud, files are transmitted over the Internet.

-2 You can configure your CrashPlan for Small Business environment to use HTTPS, or HTTP (less secure protocol) if necessary.
+2 Your Code42 for Enterprise administrator can configure your Code42 environment to use HTTPS, or HTTP (less secure protocol) if necessary.

 If you download from the Code42 console, your files are decrypted on the servers.
-If you don't want your decrypted files stored on the servers, download your files from the Code42 app.
+If you don't want your decrypted files stored on the servers, download your files from the Code42 agent.